SuperJura/ESDocs/docs/room-editor/logic_props/light.md

 ## Properties

 ### :small_orange_diamond:Type

 <div className="highlight-div">

-Spot - emits light in a cone shape.<br>
+Spot - emits light in a cone shape.

-Directional - a light that's located infinitely far away and emits light in one direction.<br>
+Directional - a light that's located infinitely far away and emits light in one direction.

 Point - located at a point and emits light in all directions equally.
 </div>